From WWII Invention to WiFi 7: The Evolution of Wireless Technology

 Impact of smartphone generalisation and multiplication of devices per capita

-The introduction of smartphones and multiple WiFi-enabled devices forced WiFi technology to make a huge leap, moving us into the modern era from the single-input single-output (SISO) radio to the multiple-input multiple-output (MIMO) radio.
+The introduction of smartphones and multiple WiFi-enabled devices forced WiFi technology to leap forward, moving us into the modern era from single-input single-output (SISO) radios to multiple-input multiple-output (MIMO) radios.

 In 2013, WiFi 802.11ac (WiFi 5) debuted, designed for dual-band connectivity and offering theoretical speeds of up to 3.5Gbps.
 While this standard became widely adopted, it has since been phased out in favour of newer technologies like WiFi 6 and 7.